danielmohansahu/corereveal/README.md

 ## Execution Examples

 The following gifs demonstrate the usage of `CoreReveal` against a variety of different binary targets.
-Before reproducing make sure to build the test binaries via `cd test && pytest`.
+Before reproducing make sure to build the test binaries via `cd test && pytest -s`.

 Example | Recording
 --- | ---